-The superintendent and governing board of the LEA submitting this Plan must sign on behalf of all participants included in the preparation of the Plan.LEAs in Program Improvement Year 3 assigned or required to access the services of a District Assistance and Intervention Team (DAIT) or other technical assistance provider must also secure signatures from the DAIT leads or other technical assistance provider leads.
+The superintendent and governing board of the LEA submitting this Plan must sign on behalf of all participants included in the preparation of the Plan LEAs in Program Improvement Year 3 assigned or required to access the services of a District Assistance and Intervention Team (DAIT) or other technical assistance provider must also secure signatures from the DAIT leads or other technical assistance provider leads.

+José L. Banda Print Name of Superintendent

+Signature of Superintendent

+Date

+Darrel Woo Print Name of Board President

+Signature of Board Preside

+Print Name of DAIT Lead or Technical Assistance Provider Lead (if applicable)

+Signature of DAIT Lead or Technical Assistance Provider Lead (if applicable)

+Vanessa Girard Print Name of Title II English Learner Coordinator/Director (if applicable)/

+Signature of Title III English Learner Coordinator/Director (if applicable)

+Date

-José L. Banda Print Name of Superintendent Signature of Superintendent Date Darrel Woo Print Name of Board President Signature of Board President Date Print Name of DAIT Lead or Technical Assistance Provider Lead (if applicable) Signature of DAIT Lead or Technical Assistance Provider Lead (if applicable) Date Vanessa Girard Print Name of Title III English Learner Coordinator/Director (if applicable) Signature of Title III English Learner Coordinator/Director (if applicable) Date Please note that the Title III English Learner Coordinator/Director will LEA is identified for Title III Year 2 or Year 4 improvement status.
-II only need to sign this Assurance if
+Please note that the Title III English Learner Coordinator/Director will only need to sign this Assurance if the LEA is identified for Title III Year 2 or Year 4 improvement status.